 With each new triumph Ray impressed more viewers on national TV, drawing accolades from the media for his thrilling style and dramatic victories.
 “Bang that body!
 Boom!
 Then come up to the chin!” was the only strategy he knew, as told by “Boom Boom” himself to an enthralled Sugar Ray Leonard.
 And Ray replies, “I could never fight that way!”
 Indeed, it takes a special kind of boxer to trade shot-for-shot every time out, but if the talented Leonard could never fight that way, “Boom Boom” could never fight any other way, even if he had tried.

 Mancini’s first shot at the lightweight crown, a TKO loss to the great Alexis Arguello, is completely ignored by the documentary, even though his gallant performance in that fight did as much to endear him to American sports fans as anything else.
-Instead the film cuts straight to Ray’s title-winning victory seven months later over Arturo Frias for the WBA version of the title.
+Instead the film cuts straight to Ray’s title-winning victory over Arturo Frias for the WBA version of the title.
 Special attention is warranted when we hear Ray’s former promoter, Bob Arum of all people, call the WBA “corrupt” for trying to prevent Mancini from fighting for their title belt.
 Ray stopped Frias in the opening round to finally win the championship, thus fulfilling the promise he had made to his father years before.